 Thank you for your interest in training in plastic and reconstructive surgery at the University of Utah.

 The plastic surgery residency at the University of Utah conforms to the guidelines set forth by the American Board of Plastic Surgery.
-Two residents each year is accepted through the independent match and two are accepted as a PGY 1 through the integrated match.

 For independent resident applicants, we participate in the San Francisco Match and would request that you apply for residency training through this program.
 In late December we will select applicants to interview on-site in Salt Lake City.
 Interviews are tentatively set for January and February, with the match deadline in May, and match results published two to three weeks later.